archfrog/KioskForge/README.md

 # KioskForge ReadMe
-[KioskForge](https://kioskforge.org) generates kiosks on top of Ubuntu Server 24.04.
+[KioskForge](https://kioskforge.org) generates Raspberry Pi kiosks running Ubuntu Server 24.04.

 ## Introduction
 KioskForge saves you hundreds of hours of research and configuration of a new Raspberry Pi kiosk, and possibly also a load of money